ddonche/voltaire/README.md

 - incrementing and decrementing by 1 or a small number, use the _plus_ or _minus_ methods below; _this way guards against concurrency_
 - increasing and decreasing by larger amounts for rarer actions or if you don't care about concurrency, user _up_ and _down_ methods below

-Whichever of the two ways you decide to use, the parameters are the same:
+Whichever of the two ways you decide to use, the parameters are the same.
 Each method takes 3 arguments:
 * _amount_ (the amount you want to increase or decrease by)
 * _reputation_ (the database column you want to alter)
 * _user_ (the user or item whose points will be increased)